Peak® 75WG Herbicide

 For optimum results, apply ot actively growing weeds when they are in the one to six leaf stage.
 Please refer to prodcut label for detailed application instructions.

 Corn grain: 120 days

 Winter wheat grain: 75 days

-For maximum crop safety, do not apply Peak 75WG Herbicide to corn which has been treated with an organophosphorus insecticide, such as Counter® (PCP 15268).
+For maximum crop safety, do not apply Peak 75WG Herbicide to corn which has been treated with an organophosphorus insecticide.
 If an IR corn hybird is planted, organophosphorus insecticides can be used according to label directions without increasing the likelihood of injury to those hybrids when Peak 75WG herbicide is applied.

 For resistance management, Peak 75WG herbicide is a Group 2 herbicide.
 Any weed population may contain or develop plants naturally resistant to Peak 75WG and other Group 2 herbicides.
 The resistant biotypes may dominate the weed population if these herbicides are used repeatedly in the same field.
 Other resistance mechanisms that are not linked to site of action, but specific for individual chemicals, such as enhanced metabolism, may also exist.
 Appropriate resistance-management strategies should be followed.
 To delay herbicide resistance: Where possible, rotate the use of Peak 75WG herbicide or other Group 2 herbicides with different herbicide groups that control the same weeds in a field.
 Use tank mixtures with herbicides from a different group when such use is permitted.

 - Do not apply Peak 75WG to winter wheat if cold, wet environmental conditions that stress wheat are expected within 1 week after application.
 Cold, wet weather following Peak 75WG applications to winter wheat may result in injury to the cereal crop; this injury is normally temporary and yields are not affected.